libra2org/libra2-core/crates/libra2/homebrew/README.md

 Homebrew is a package manager that works for MacOS Silicon and Intel chips as well as Linux distributions like Debian and Ubuntu.

-The [Aptos command line interface (CLI)](https://aptos.dev/tools/aptos-cli/install-cli/) may be installed via [Homebrew](https://brew.sh/) for simplicity.
+The [Libra2 command line interface (CLI)](https://aptos.dev/tools/aptos-cli/install-cli/) may be installed via [Homebrew](https://brew.sh/) for simplicity.
 This is an in-depth overview of Homebrew and the Aptos formula.
 In this guide, we go over each section of the Homebrew formula and steps to implement changes in the future.